Alkaponees/Test_Flask/README.md

 </p>

 ## Installation
+I have on local machine Python version 3.10.6, but in Docker container I have Python version 3.7
 #### Clone code from repository
 We will used UNIX-based system(Ubuntu 22.04), so if you have git on your machine, you'll write this commands.
 If you don't have GIT,you should install git [Install Git](https://github.com/git-guides/install-git)